Lazytangent/debugging-notes/README.md

 Sometimes, the student has just forgotten the `dotenv` part of the `db:` commands.
 Sometimes, it might be a little more than that.

+## Sequelize tells you to install the `mysql2` package

+If the `.sequelizerc` file was made after running the `npx sequelize init` command, or was placed in the wrong location when running that command, then the generated files will be at the default location for Sequelize and look for a `config.json` file.
+This can easily be remedied by removing the files and directories created by the `init` command, recreating the `.sequelizerc` in the right place with the right contents, and re-running the `npx sequelize init` command, or by moving the files and properly updating the `models/index.js` file to find the right config file.
+For the purposes of Authenticate Me, the config variable should point to the `config/database.js` file in the `backend` directory.